Born in Detroit - Our decision to stay

 On January 20, 2017, U of D Jesuit commemorated the 40th anniversary of both the decision to stay in Detroit and affirming our school’s educational priorities.
 On January 20, 1977, then-school President Fr.
 Douglas Keller, S.J. announced the decision to “remain in the present location” on West Seven Mile Road.
 In addition, he affirmed our educational priorities of faith, academic excellence, community service, as well as racial and socio-economic diversity of the student body.
-Our success today as one of the premier educational institutions in Michigan is founded on the courage of this decision.
+Our success today as a premier educational institution in Michigan is founded on the courage of this decision.

 - James Fields '00